Tusharkukreti07/Reasearchpaperai/README.md

 # Research Paper AI Agent

-A comprehensive AI-powered platform for managing, analyzing, and enhancing research papers.
+A comprehensive AI-powered platform for managing, analyzing, and enhancing research papers with advanced document tools.

 ## Features